Deploy 2 internal NTP servers

-Point all switches and PLCs to internal stratum 2 servers.
-Two servers provide redundancy if one fails.
+Point the switches and PLCs to internal stratum 2 servers.
+2 servers deliver redundancy when 1 becomes inoperable.

 Accurate DNS records depend on accurate time.
-If a device’s clock drifts, log timestamps become unreliable and certificate validation fails.
+When a device’s clock drifts, log timestamps become unreliable and certificate validation is unsuccessful.
 NTP solves this.

 Stratum 16 means the server is unsynchronized and its time is unreliable.
 NTP clients reject stratum 16 sources.
-In a plant network, deploy at least two stratum 2 servers (synchronized to public stratum 1 servers or a local GPS receiver) and point all switches and PLCs to those internal servers.
+In a plant network, deploy at least 2 stratum 2 servers (synchronized to public stratum 1 servers or a local GPS receiver) and point the switches and PLCs to those internal servers.

 NTP achieves millisecond-level accuracy over a WAN and sub-millisecond on a LAN.
 For most OT applications (logging, certificate validation, SCADA timestamps), NTP is sufficient.